vigneshios/SoonaPaanaLibraryDemoApp/README.md

 People around you are reading over your shoulder.

+## Inspired by
+Vadivelu, Shoulder surfers, And a sprinkle of common sense.

+## License: MIT
+Feel free to confuse freely.

 ## Real-world Use Cases
 -  Building an interface for these and beyond,
 -  Entering passwords or OTPs in public,